Sterling Hayden: Return to Hollywood

 He returned to the United States and told the press, "I feel a real obligation to make this a better country – and I believe the movies are the place to do it."
 He signed a contract with Paramount and was cast as one of several brothers in an aviation film, Blaze of Noon (1947).
 The studio suspended him when he turned down a role in The Sainted Sisters.

 Hayden made two films for Pine Thomas Productions which distributed through Paramount: one was a Western, El Paso (1949), featuring John Payne; the other was Manhandled (1949), a thriller with Dorothy Lamour.
 In 1950, Hayden appeared in one of his most celebrated roles as the "hooligan" (tough guy) Dix Handley in the Academy Award-nominated film The Asphalt Jungle.

 Communist Party and HUAC

-Hayden's admiration for the Communist partisans he had fought alongside during World War II led him into a brief membership in the Communist Party (CPUSA) from June to December of 1946.
+Hayden's admiration for the Communist partisans he had fought alongside during World War II led him into a brief membership in the Communist Party (CPUSA) from June to December 1946.
 In one of his CPUSA assignments, he supported an effort by the Communist-controlled motion picture painters union to absorb other film industry unions.